Derek Harland Ward: North Africa

 In September 1941, Ward was promoted to squadron leader and posted to take command of No. 73 Squadron, which was based in Egypt on night defence duties as part of the campaign in North Africa against the Germans and Italians.
 His new command operated Hurricanes from Port Said.
 The following month, his award of the Distinguished Flying Cross (DFC) was announced.
 The citation for the DFC, published in the London Gazette read:

-From November 1941, Ward commanded a detached flight operating in the Western Desert with 'Whitforce', an ad hoc force of two squadrons of Bristol Blenheims operating from isolated airfields in support of Operation Crusader.
-Tasked with carrying out bomber escorts, offensive sweeps and attacks on enemy airfields, on 8 December 1941 he destroyed a Junkers Ju 88 bomber.
+From November 1941, Ward commanded a detached flight operating in the Western Desert with 'Whitforce', an ad hoc force of two squadrons of Bristol Blenheim light bombers operating from isolated airfields in support of Operation Crusader.
+Tasked with carrying out bomber escorts, offensive sweeps and attacks on enemy airfields, on 8 December 1941 he destroyed a Junkers Ju 88 medium bomber.
 Two days later, he damaged another Ju 88.
 By early 1942 Ward was often flying several sorties a day.
-He destroyed an Heinkel He 111 off Tobruk on 9 February and claimed a Bf 109 as a probable four days later.
+He destroyed an Heinkel He 111 medium bomber off Tobruk on 9 February and claimed a Bf 109 as a probable four days later.
 The squadron started conducting strafing missions at night on enemy facilities.
-On one such mission, on 1 May 1942, while strafing Barce airfield at night, Ward saw a four-engined aircraft – probably a Focke-Wulf Fw 200 Condor – and shot it down in flames.
-He was awarded a bar to his DFC for this action.
+On one such mission, on 1 May 1942, while strafing Barce airfield at night, Ward saw a four-engined aircraft – probably a Focke-Wulf Fw 200 Condor long-range reconnaissance aircraft – and shot it down in flames.
+He was awarded a Bar to his DFC for this action.
 The published citation read:

 Ward had spent much of May on leave and returned to duty on 1 June 1942.
 The next evening, he was scrambled to intercept a Ju 88, which he damaged.
 In early June 1942 the squadron returned to day operations, operating from Gambut in Libya where they conducted sweeps, escorted bombing raids, and carrying out covering patrols for supply convoys.
 On 17 June 1942, Ward's squadron was returning to base, very low on fuel, when they were attacked by four Bf 109s, led by the German flying ace Oberleutnant Hans-Joachim Marseille.
 Two Hurricanes were shot down by Marseille and their pilots bailed out.
 Most of the squadron had not noticed this and landed, but Ward returned to protect the pilots in their parachutes as they descended.
 While doing so, he was killed when his aircraft was shot down by Marseille.
 His Hurricane crashed near Gambut.
 At the time of his death, he was credited with the confirmed destruction of six enemy aircraft.

-Ward was originally buried nearby but his remains were later re-interred at the Halfaya Sollum War Cemetery in Egypt.
-In June 1944, his parents were presented with his DFC and bar by the Governor-General of New Zealand, Cyril Newall, in a private ceremony at Auckland.
+Ward was originally buried near his crashed Hurricane but his remains were later re-interred at the Halfaya Sollum War Cemetery in Egypt.
+In June 1944, his parents were presented with his DFC and Bar by the Governor-General of New Zealand, Cyril Newall, in a private ceremony at Auckland.